Toluca FC

-Deportivo Toluca Fútbol Club S.A. de C.V., simply known as Toluca, is a Mexican professional football club based in Toluca, State of Mexico.
-The club competes in Liga MX, the top division of Mexican football, and has never been relegated.
-Founded in 1917 as Club Deportivo Toluca, it plays its home matches at Estadio Nemesio Díez.
+Deportivo Toluca Fútbol Club S.A. de C.V., simplified as Toluca FC, is a Mexican professional football club based in Toluca, State of Mexico.
+The club competes in Liga MX, the top division of Mexican football, and plays its home matches at Nemesio Diez Stadium.
+Toluca is one of the most successful clubs in Mexican football, having won twelve Liga MX titles, the second highest total in the competition's history, along with several cup and super cup titles and three CONCACAF Champions Cup titles, for a total of 23 official titles.